The Papua Insects Foundation

 - 1920 - Charles, Felix and J. Pratt visit the Weyland Mountains and the Menoo River and Mt.
 Kunupi.
 They also collected on Mefor (Numfor).

-- 1926 - The Dutch-American expedition to the Nassau Mountains by W.M.
-Docters van Leeuwen, M. Stirling, C.C.F.M. le Roux, S. Hedberg, R. Peck, J. Hoyte, H. Hamer, Capt.
+- 1926-1927- The Dutch-American expedition to the Nassau Mountains, also called "the Stirling Expedition", led by dr. Matthew W. Stirling and with the members W.M.
+Docters van Leeuwen, C.C.F.M. le Roux, S. Hedberg, R. Peck, J. Hoyte, H. Hamer, Capt.
 R.W.
 Posthumus, H. Hoffman, J. Jordans and J.H.
 Korteman (Indian Committee for Scientific Surveys).

 - 1928 - Ernst Mayr, a German ornithologist, collected birds, mammals, plants and insects on the Birdshead Peninsula, mostly from the Arfak Mountains.
 Later he collected in the Wandammen Mountains and the Cyclop Mountains.